French aircraft carrier Charles de Gaulle: COVID-19 pandemic

-In April 2020, 40 crew members began to show symptoms of COVID-19, requiring Charles de Gaulle to return to her home port Toulon arsenal earlier than planned, as reported on 8 April by the Ministry of Armed Forces.
+In April 2020, 40 crew members began to show symptoms of COVID-19, requiring Charles de Gaulle to return to her home port at Toulon earlier than planned, as reported on 8 April by the Ministry of Armed Forces.

 After 66 tests were conducted, the ministry announced on 10 April that 50 tests had returned positive.
 Three sailors were evacuated by helicopter to Saint Anne Army Teaching Hospital.

 On 19 April, The New York Times reported that 1,081 crew members in the carrier's naval group had tested positive, nearly all of which were on board Charles de Gaulle.
 The figure equated to nearly 60 percent of the carrier's total complement.

 On 11 May 2020, Florence Parly reported to the National Assembly the conclusions of two investigations into the outbreak on board the carrier, stating that the virus had first arrived before a stopover made in Brest, and that although the command and medical team aboard the carrier had "excessive confidence" in their ability to deal with the virus, the investigations did not consider them at fault.

 Parly further explained that the introduction of the virus on board the carrier happened sometime between when it left Limassol, Cyprus, on 26 February 2020, and when it arrived at Brest on 13 March 2020.
 During this time, personnel had been brought on board via air from either Cyprus, Sicily, the Balearic Islands, Spain, or Portugal.
-The spread of the virus, however, was exacerbated by the stopover at Brest.
+The spread of the virus was exacerbated by the stopover at Brest.
 Social distancing and other measures were taken after the stopover, but they weighed heavily on crew morale, so after enforcing the strict measures for a fortnight, they were relaxed, and a concert on board was authorized for 30 March 2020.
 Parly also noted that all soldiers aboard Charles de Gaulle have since recovered from the disease except for one sailor, who was still hospitalized after leaving the ICU.
 Later analysis by physicians at the Military Instruction Hospital Sainte Anne in Toulon found that 60% of Charles de Gaulle's 1,706 crewmembers were antibody-positive by the end of quarantine.

 Clemenceau 21

-Charles de Gaulle led the carrier strike group (CSG), as part of the “Clemenceau 21” mission, which set sail on 21 February 2021.
-The CSG is deployed for several months to the Mediterranean Sea, then to the Indian Ocean and the Persian Gulf and is set to return to Toulon in June.
+Charles de Gaulle led the carrier strike group (CSG), as part of the "Clemenceau 21" mission, which set sail on 21 February 2021.
+The CSG deployed for several months to the Mediterranean Sea, then to the Indian Ocean and the Persian Gulf and returned to Toulon in June.

-From 18 November to 2 December 2021, the Charles de Gaulle took part in Exercise POLARIS 21 in the western Mediterranean sea.
+From 18 November to 2 December 2021, Charles de Gaulle took part in Exercise POLARIS 21 in the western Mediterranean Sea.